Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: Collinear and soft safety in final state fragmentation

 When the gluon and the quark are merged into a single jet by the jet algorithm, we have by definition $\vec{p}_{1}+\vec{p}_{3}=\vec{p}_{j1}$.
-Introducing the transverse momentum of the gluon relative to that of the jet $j1$
+Introducing the transverse momentum of the gluon relative to the one of jet $j1$

 one can rewrite the denominator of eq.~\eqref{eq:QFSsquared} as

 Then, comparing with the LO squared amplitude \eqref{eq:MLOsquared}, eq.~\eqref{eq:QFSsquared} becomes:

 Moreover, with the notation \eqref{eq:def_P3_shifted_mom},